Earlybird delivery discount: 7.5% reduction on the basic building cost of Sapphire, Platinum, Royal and Humber buildings. Take advantage now.

 tablet

-The garden shed or summer house door needs to be designed to work for a very long time so it is important it is made correctly.
+The summer house shed door needs to be designed to work for a very long time so it is important it is made correctly.
 You will find decent shed and summer house manufacturers take their responsibilities seriously and ensure they will stand the test of time.

 As well as the importance of having ledges AND braces on the garden shed door it is important to have THREE hinges as this will help to transmit the weight of the shed door across and onto the door frame.
 If there is only two then the door may bulge slightly in the middle.
 With joinery made door then only two hinges are required as the weight of the shed door is supported by the jointed frame.